 We'd like to translate this to our PR efforts, by recalling that the aim of any PR work is not to persuade receivers of our work to follow our critical take on urban transformation or sell a product, but rather bring them in to experience the UdN and with that to provide the means for criticism in negotiation.
-We almost exclusively published about the enactment of the hotel, and liked to see the success of our work in the growing number of attendants in our dinner nights and the vivid conversations we've had with guests.
+We almost exclusively published about the hotel's enactment and liked to see the success of our work in the growing number of attendants in our dinner nights and the vivid conversations we've had with guests.

 No use for a name?

 For the first Wednesday dinner, we needed to invite people from Wilhelmsburg who would be collaborators for the future hotel.
 Jan Holtmann, an artist who supported us as part of the teaching staff, came up with the rule that everybody in the project should invite at least one guest.
 In the search for people, especially when asked in person and not via email etc., we figured out that something like a handout or flyer to give to them as a reminder was missing.
 The flyer one can see here was quickly designed by one of the students who experienced the mentioned above, and just took over the task.